 - Instruct employees to forward any strange calls requesting company information to management immediately.

-Tips to Prevent Fraud in Business Relationships
+Prevent Fraud in Business Relationships

 Consider the following pointers when conducting your company's business or making business-to-business purchases: